mitchadam/mitchadam.github.io/content/blog/ironman.md

 ### Swim Headphones

 It took me a long time to learn to love swimming, and I still wouldn't say I love it.
 Part of the issue is that the pool I swam in was more of a geriatric float pool.
 While there's nothing wrong with that, it just isn't the most motivating environment.
 The environment, coupled with the monotony of staring at the blue line at the bottom of the pool, did not make it the most exciting of activities.
 I would buy some inexpensive swimming headphones so that I could at least listen to music or podcasts to break up the monotony.

+## Closing Thoughts

+Hats off to anyone who has made it this far.
+I wanted to document my Ironman journey for my future self and for any others who are embarking on, or considering, their own Ironman journey.
+Subscribe to my (sadly infrequent) newsletter below to hear about my future endeavors!